ph-u/accessions2alignment/README.md

 &nbsp;
 For Windows users, there is currently **NO** method of programming preparation.
 [Cygwin][Cygwin] is NOT supported by [Rtools*.exe][Rtools] even though R adaptations still [exist][adpt] (search for keywords "cygwin" for more related information in these documentations).
 A potential solution is to make a second boot operation system (OS) for a Linux distribution (e.g. [Ubuntu][Ubuntu]) which make all Linux commands and programs usable.

+## Primitive setup

+Go to the "release" page and download the latest version.
+Unzip the download file and it should be good to go.
+If not, please do the following in the Unix concole:

+1. Type `cd` and pull the unzipped "accesions2alignment" folder into the concole, then press `enter`
+2. Type `chmod u+x *.sh; chmod u+x *.R`, then press `enter`.

+And the program is ready for use.

 ## Computational preparation

 * Terminal.app (i.e. MacOS or any Linux-based OS)